catnipped/WelcomeToFever/StrangersHandbook.md

 ### Choose a professional path

 First off, you need to choose your strangers' professional path.
-Each provides a few Traits and Stats for your character, as well as being part of your characters background.
+Each provides a few Traits and Items for your character, as well as their starting stats.

 | Path                                                             | Stats                                                                                                                                                                    | Available Traits & Items                                                                                                                   |
 | ---------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------ |